ethomson/jagged/README.md

 Apologies to Maven lovers, this setup is abysmal at the moment.

 1. Get the included libgit2 submodule:

         git submodule init
         git submodule update

-2. Build the natives (libgit2 and libjagged) for your platform, and copy them into the `native` directory: cd src/main/native make install
+2. Build the natives (libgit2 and libjagged) for your platform,

+ i) To build libgit2

+        cd src/main/native/libgit2
+        mkdir build && cd build
+        cmake ..
+        make
+        sudo make install #WARNING: This will install libgit2 on your system

+ ii) To build libjagged

+            cd src/main/native/libjagged
+            mkdir build && cd build
+            cmake ..  #If this fails because of missing JNI, follow this SO thread http://stackoverflow.com/a/21383730/377816 make

 3. Now you can build the Java (eg `mvn install`).